Eczbek/xieite/docs/namespaces/graphics/canvas.md

 &nbsp;

 ## Description
-A canvas for drawing shapes to the terminal.
+A canvas for drawing shapes and possibly printing to the terminal.

 &nbsp;